Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 London can be expensive.
 That’s a fact.
 House prices and rent prices are higher than the rest of the UK.
 I won’t try to deny that.
 However, what annoys me is when people say that living in London is ‘unaffordable’ when discussing anything other than housing prices.

 Yes, rent may be expensive, but that’s what you get for living in one of the most exciting and desirable cities in the World.
-But once you’ve found somewhere, living in London doesn’t have to ‘unaffordable’ whatsoever.
+But once you’ve found somewhere, living in London doesn’t have to be ‘unaffordable’ whatsoever.
 In fact, in my experience, living in London can actually be cheaper than living elsewhere as long as you know the right tricks.

-So today I’ve decided to share with you some of my little secrets for living in London for cheap.
+So today I’ve decided to share with you some of my little secrets about living in London for cheap.

 Let’s start with an important one – transport.
 London is a big place, and inevitably you’re going to need to take some sort of public transport, namely the tube or bus.